BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 This is where the comparison gets genuinely interesting.
 Cold weather punishes all EV batteries, but the chemistry matters enormously.

 • Dolphin (LFP): Expect 280–340 km in mild Canadian winter (-5 to -10°C) and 230–280 km in deep cold (-20 to -30°C).
-LFP chemistry loses more capacity at extreme cold than NMC/Ultium chemistry does in the first few minutes, but once the battery warms up through driving, the loss stabilises.
+LFP chemistry loses more capacity at extreme cold initially, but once the battery warms up through driving, the loss stabilises.
 The Dolphin's heat pump (if equipped in the Canadian spec — TBD) would meaningfully improve these numbers.

 Highway versus city: